skrynski/sebastiankrynski.github.io/README.md

 # Sebastián Krynski
-I am a PhD Student at the Czech Technical University in Prague
+I am a PhD student at the Czech Technical University in Prague.
+I work under the supervision of Prof. Jan Vitek.